Is Ice Cream Good or Bad For Bodybuilding? (Pros & Cons)

 ice cream helps muscle growth

-Ice cream can help muscle growth because it has a higher amount of calories for a relatively small serving, and our body will be more likely to build muscle when there are extra calories available.
+Ice cream can help muscle growth because it has more calories for a small serving, and our body will be more likely to build muscle when extra calories are available.

-The calories in ice cream will help to encourage muscle growth because it can help us to achieve our caloric surplus more easily to give our body some excess energy for the muscle-building processes.
+The calories in ice cream will help to encourage muscle growth because it can help you achieve your caloric surplus more easily to give your body some excess energy for the muscle-building processes.

-However, we need to ensure that we’re consuming an adequate protein intake and getting a good training stimulus for muscle growth to occur.
+However, you must ensure that you’re consuming an adequate protein intake and getting a good training stimulus for muscle growth.

 Ice Cream Recipes For Bodybuilding